[Internal Study Group Report] We held an introductory hands-on session on Terraform!

 Hello, I'm Kita

-have had many new graduates join us this year, and we are having a friendly training session.
+'ve had so many new graduates join us this year, and we're conducting their training in a friendly and harmonious atmosphere.

-They are also proactive in asking questions, and I feel that we are having a very fulfilling training session.
+They're actively asking questions, and I feel like we're having a really fulfilling training experience.

 Well, this time we held an in-house study session on introductory Terraform, which was requested by our internal members, so I would like to report on and reflect on it